 A couple of years ago I was working with the owner of a printing business.
 He was a genius in delivering outstanding content while making it very interesting.
 He was able to achieve a 60% open rate for his email newsletters, which is outstanding!

 Put together content that is useful and relevant for your intended audience.
 Don’t constantly try to sell something.
 Build trust by providing helpful, engaging, and well-written material.

-You don’t have to grind out all new copy each time.
+You don’t have to grind out all-new copies each time.
 Re-purpose existing content from your blogs, training materials, articles, and marketing brochures.

 The next move on your path is to create an outline to follow for each release.

 You can use an email service provider’s template but, in our opinion, you should stick with your website design look-and-feel.
 This promotes your brand (logo, colors, fonts), makes it fit your needs and goals, and your subscriber will immediately recognize that it comes from your company.
 Make it distinct and unique.

 Pick from this optional list of formatting elements and characteristics:

 - Text (fonts, colors, sizes)